mozilla/gecko-dev/tools/moztreedocs/docs/jsdoc-support.rst

 If you are looking to enable JSDoc generation for your documents, please also enable the ESLint plugin for JSDoc if it is not already enabled.

-In the top-level :searchfox:`.eslintrc-rollouts.js file <.eslintrc-rollouts.js>`
+In the top-level :searchfox:`eslintrc-rollouts.config.mjs file <eslintrc-rollouts.config.mjs>`
 there are currently two sections where the ``valid-jsdoc`` and ``require-jsdoc`` rules are enabled.
 Please check that your component is not excluded from these sections.
 If it is, you should remove the exclusion and fix any instances that